ajk1889/testsuit/README.md

 For sake of simplicity, lets call objects corresponding to those keys as `form-data objects`.
 Every `POST` key can have more than one `form-data object`s.
 This lets Test-suit server support folder upload from browser.
 Here `POST.folder` contains 3 `form-data object`s.<br/>
-###### Explanation of `form-data object`s
+###### About `form-data object`s
 Every `form-data object` contains two keys: `data` representing the actual content of that key, and `headers` representing its metadata.

 `data` key is guaranteed to contain two keys `data.data` and `data.isFile`.
-- For small request contents, `data.data` itself will hold the whole content.
+- For small request contents (less than 2048 bytes), `data.data` itself will hold the whole content.
 In that case, `data.isFile` will be false.
-- For large request contents, `data.data` hold the absolute path of the temp file to which content is written.
+- For large request contents, `data.data` hold the absolute path of the temp file to which the content was written.
-To identify that the content should be read from the file, `data.isFile` will be true in that case.
+ To identify that the content should be read from a file, `data.isFile` will be true.

 ##### text/plain
-For `text/plain` the data is completely read either to the memory or to a file.
+For `text/plain` `POST` requests, the data is read either to the memory or to a file, similar to `multipart/form-data`.
 The `POST` `json` is same as a single `POST.key[index].data` entry in encoding for [multipart/form-data](#multipartform-data).<br/>
 A sample `text/plain` `POST` object will look like this
  ```json